Hawaiian Super Prix: Ticket sales

 Ticket sales were low, with fewer than 20,000 sold by the time the event was cancelled.
 A last-minute ad campaign called for $10 discounts on all seats, but it was too late to be effective.
 An infomercial ran on a local station, but subsequent reruns were cancelled when the event's finances started drying up.

 Collapse

 By late summer, the Super Prix had spent over $10 million in marketing and operational costs.
-At that point, they would not have enough no money left to pay the advertised purse, the sanctioning fee, and final construction contract costs.
+At that point, they would not have enough money left to pay the advertised purse, the sanctioning fee, and final construction contract costs.
 It also would preclude them from an autumn "ad blitz" planned to help sell off the remaining tickets.
 It was not unusual for first-year races to operate in the red, but to start netting a profit in subsequent years.
 However, the serious financial peril of the Super Prix was starting to become evident to all parties involved.